Special classes of $q$-bracket operators: Connections to multiplicative number theory

-In other words, the sum of $f$ over all parts in every partition of $n$ is equal to the divisor sum of $f$, evaluated over all distinct parts in every partition of $n$. \begin{proof} Looking at the convolution identities \ref{Theorem2} and \ref{Theorem4}, we see that a pair of functions that satisfies \eqref{3.5} both lead to expressions of the form
+In other words, the sum of $f$ over all parts in every partition of $n$ is equal to the divisor sum of $f$, evaluated over all distinct parts in every partition of $n$. \end{theorem} \begin{proof} Looking at the convolution identities Theorem \ref{Theorem2} and Theorem \ref{Theorem4}, we see that pairs of functions that satisfy $A(n)=\sum_{d|n}a(n)$ lead to expressions of the form